nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

      Completes the upgrade process, renables stats and performs a series of checks to ensure the VSTAT nodes are healthy.

+### Upgrade Stats-out Nodes

+1. Upgrade the VSD stats-out nodes

+     `metroae upgrade vsd stats`

+     After the VSTAT Upgrade, Upgrade the VSD Stats-out nodes using the following command.

+2. Patch the stats-out VSDs if neeeded

+     If a inplace patch upgrade is needed, for e.g. Patch from 20.10.R1 to 20.10.R4, first patch the VSDs using the following command.

+     `metroae upgrade vsds inplace`

+     Then apply the patch upgrade to the VSD stats node by using this command.

+     `metroae upgrade vsd stats inplace`

 ### Finalize the Upgrade

 1. Finalize the settings